 - Specialises in practice-based research supervision: research of place and identity through contemporary jewellery; the body in art; urban art and the city; aesthetic knowledge and identity formations; philosophy of education focusing on Continental philosophies; art as experience John Dewey.

 - Represented New Zealand internationally in public speaking;

 - Winner of Debating contests and Best Speaker Award;

-- Invited speaker at many international conferences, symposia and events, in London, Brighton, Manchester, New York, St Louis, Munich, Viceu, Lisbon, Talin Estonia, Shanghai, Seoul, Tokyo, Osaka, Taipei, Singapore, Hong Kong, Fiji, and many locations in Australia and New Zealand.
+- Invited speaker many international conferences, symposia, events: London, Brighton, Manchester, New York, St Louis, Munich, Viceu, Lisbon, Talin Estonia, Shanghai, Seoul, Tokyo, Osaka, Taipei, Singapore, Hong Kong, Fiji, Australia, New Zealand.